 Anglesey Flora Group

 The group has been busy for many years.
 Its aims are to explore the Island and record the flora in each monad, contributing towards a revised Anglesey Flora and the next Atlas of the British Flora (2020).
 We will also make special note of any rare and scarce taxa, to update the Rare Plant Register.
-Group members are encouraged to share knowledge with one another and attract more active botanists into the field and to join the Botanical Society of Britain & Ireland (BSBI).
+Group members are encouraged to share knowledge with one another and attract more active botanists into the field and to join the Botanical Society of Britain & Ireland (BSBI). *NEW* A review of the groups finds in 2019 is available here.

 We organise an annual programme of field visits and the one for the current year is available from Nigel Brown